 - Indian government and immigration forms for renewing passports (including lost or damaged passports, expired passports, change of appearance or change in signatures) and other formal documents for Indian citizens, Overseas Citizen of India, and Non-resident Indian/Person of Indian Origin.

 - Indian Drivers Licence Verification whenever required for converting an Indian drivers licence to a NSW drivers licence, especially when the name that appears on the passport and the drivers licence are different.

 - Non-resident Indian sponsorship of students in India.

 - Legal documents required for deceased estates with property in India.

 In every situation, you should make sure that your documents satisfy the formal legal requirements in India.
-You should also have clear instructions from your lawyers in India as to how the documents should be signed, witnessed (if necessary), notarised and stamped by DFAT or the Consulate (if necessary).
+You should also have clear instructions from your lawyers in India as to how the documents should be printed (ie, must it be printed on stamped paper), signed, witnessed (if necessary), notarised and stamped by DFAT or the Consulate (if necessary).
 Our experienced notary public is familiar with documents from India and frequently assists many clients with urgent documentation for India on short notice.